ruixueqingyang/OAO-Translator/README.md

 ## Installation of OAO
 ### Compiler Preparation
 1. Install GCC-8.3.0 and CUDA-10.1.
 (Higher version of CUDA is not supported by LLVM-9.0.0.)
 1. Download source code of LLVM-9.0.0 release.
-(Other versions may not be compatible with our code, because of defferent API.)
+(Other versions may not be compatible with our code, because of defferent APIs.)
 1. Compile LLVM for the first time

     You can refer to the documentation of LLVM.